Why Has Not Only Corporate Media, but also Obama’s Opposition Research Let Romney Slide on his Criminal Associations?

 Romney, you are SO BUSTED.

-Posted by Kevin Barrett on Oct 17 2012, With 0 Reads, Filed under Corruption, Editor, Politics.
+Posted by Kevin Barrett on October 17, 2012, With 22675 Reads Filed under Corruption, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.